Install

 ./server-down.sh

-in a terminal to stop the server when doneOn Windows, to completely stop the processes, you might have to run
+in the terminal to stop the server when doneOn Windows, to completely stop the processes, you might have to run

 wsl --shutdown